mediasuitenz/media-suite-site/README.md

 ## Deploying Site

-Gulp is used to generate a version of the files ready to deploy to the live site.
-To generate these files, navigate to the root folder of the project and run `gulp`.
-This will output the required files to the `dist` directory, ready to upload to the server.

-To deploy changes run `npm run deploy`.
+Merging pull requests into the master branch will trigger a CircleCI workflow to build and deploy to the live site.

+CircleCI runs `npm run build` which uses Jekyll to build all files and compile any changes to `_site` directory.
+Next `npm run deploy` runs the default Gulp task and the deploy task.
+Files are copied to the `dist` directory and rsynced to the server.
+The Gulp deploy task also purges the Cloudflare cache.

+The CircleCI workflow takes less that 1 minute to complete.

 ### Gulp